andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 As I investigated, I slowly uncovered a few core beliefs which had embedded themselves in the minds of everyone on the project.

-The most prevalent was a oft-repeated phrase that "a case is a case (is a case)".
+The most prevalent was an oft-repeated phrase that "a case is a case (is a case)".

-This had been interpreted to mean there should be a single representation of a case, manifest as a single model, and that this single model made it's way right through the criminal justice system.
+This phrase had been interpreted to mean there should be a single representation of a Case, manifest as a single model, and that this single model made it's way right through the criminal justice system.

 It had consequently been decided that this Case representation be handled via a single "Case" microservice / datastore.

+I could see where it had come from; remember: our prime directive was to "modernise the criminal justice system", and by implication to remove unnecessary complexity as we went.

+One way to do this was to find things which where similar and to treat them in the same way.
+From some angles, there had been a lot to suggest that fundamentally, cases were a candidate for this.
+The problem was, the simlarities were less than anticipated, and the differences were critical - mainly in the regards to who owned the cases and how they were handled as they made their way through the system.

-Further investigation revealed that this had come into being via a noble desire to reduce data copying and hold central case records.
+Further investigation revealed that this had come into being via a noble desire to reduce data duplication and copying, and to therefore hold central case records.
 In itself, no bad thing.

 The issue was, this had accidentally pushed a data-centric view, at the expense of a process / behavioural one.

+NEAR ENEMY: When exploring the domain, listen for difference, rather than look for similarity.
+Don't abstract too early.

 ---